 Proposition 50 funding for projects identified in the IRWMP has reimbursed the 2009 construction of monitoring wells at the Polo Grounds Park.
 SqCWD is working with the County Parks department to use Proposition 50 funding to convert the Polo Grounds irrigation well to a municipal well.
-SqCWD and CWD support Santa Cruz County in its plans to use funding for well destruction and projects to enhance groundwater recharge.
+SqCWD and CWD support Santa Cruz County in its plans to use funding for abandoned well destruction and projects to enhance groundwater recharge.
 Funding has also been awarded for intake study costs of the regional desalination plant.
-The general manager of SqCWD serves on the Board of the Regional Water Management Foundation which oversees the implementation of the Santa Cruz Integrated Regional Water Management Plan (IRWMP).
-The SqCWD general manager is a member of the IRWMP steering committee.
-An update of the plan should be completed in 2011 using Proposition 50 funding.